The Poarch thompson team

 Born and raised in Roanoke, Kyra is a graduate of the University of Michigan (B.A. in Sociology and Environmental Studies).
 As a college undergraduate, Kyra spent a summer interning at Poarch Thompson Law, and we didn’t think twice about welcoming her back as an official employee.
 Kyra brings humility, quiet diligence and a dose of good humor to her role as a paralegal on complex cases involving visas for victims and family-based petitions.
 When not at work, Kyra is either listening to music or enjoying the outdoors.

-Morgan is Poarch Thompson Law’s adoption paralegal.
+In Poarch Thompson Law’s Account Services department, Morgan assists with billing.
 She graduated from Longwood University (B.F.A., Interior Architecture) and is also pursuing a second degree in accounting at UVA.
-Gentle, fun-loving, and super-conscientious, Morgan leads by example in her role as a paralegal with her focus and persistence.
-Outside of work, Morgan has an integral role in her church and enjoys spending time with her family, unwinding with friends and gardening.
+Gentle, fun-loving, and super-conscientious, Morgan leads by example with her focus and persistence.
+Outside of work, Morgan has an integral role in her church and enjoys spending time with her family, unwinding with friends, and gardening.

 A native of Salem and a native Spanish-speaker, Rocio studied Spanish and French, literature, and international relations at Barry University in Miami, Florida.
 After careers in customer service and banking, Rocio joined Poarch Thompson Law in 2015 to manage our Special Immigrant Juvenile and Deferred Action for Childhood Arrivals clientele.
 She brings a natural curiosity, profound empathy, and a healthy dose of practical insight to her work on behalf of some of our most vulnerable and youngest clients.
 In addition to her work at Poarch Thompson Law, Rocio is a Sunday School teacher and enjoys volunteering at church and in the community.
 Outside of work, Rocio continues to play soccer on a local recreational team and enjoys time with her family.